sh3lk/mx/website/docs.md

 ```

 Note that if a method call returns an error with an embedded
-`weaver.RemoteCallError`, it does *not* mean that the method never executed.
+`mx.RemoteCallError`, it does *not* mean that the method never executed.
 The
 method may have executed partially, or fully, or multiple times due to automatic
 retries.

 On network errors, a component method call may be retried automatically by
-Service Weaver.
+MX.
 This may cause a single method call to turn into multiple
 executions of that method.
 In practice, many methods (e.g., read-only or
 idempotent methods) work correctly even when executed more than once per call,
 and this automatic retrying can help make the application more robust in the